Medardo Verastegui Inga, a performer in the Huaconada de Mito in his home in Mito, Peru. © J. Ashley Nixon

-Medardo Verategui Inga appears in The Mask and More, a short documentary film about the Huaconada de Mito.
+Medardo Verastegui Inga appears in The Mask and More, a short documentary film about the Huaconada de Mito.
 This dance is performed by wooden-masked men who move ritually around the main plaza of the small city of Mito, Peru during the first four days of January each year.
 The dance and its associated traditions were recognized by UNESCO in 2010 for their Intrinsic Cultural Heritage.

-Medardo Exaltacion Verategui Inga’s nickname is “Huaca Casha”.
+Medardo Exaltacion Verastegui Inga’s nickname is “Huaca Casha”.
 His name translates as “a thorn with big spikes” from Quechua, the traditional language that is spoken across the Andes mountains that are so high you are easily exposed to soroche (altitude sickness) unless you are well-acclimatized.
 Like other male members of the community of Mito, Peru, he participates in the ancient ritual called the Huaconada on the first four days of every year.

 Ritual of the Huaconada

 The performance of the Huaconada dance is steeped in long-standing traditions going way back before the Spanish conquest of this part of South America in the 16th century, especially the beautifully carved wooden masks, made by local craftsmen that, once worn, transform the people of the town (“Miteños”) into figures whose authority must be respected, otherwise you are subject to a crack of the whip they carry in their right hand.